 The good news is that we are not yet past the point of no return.
 Acting today will make a difference.
 The report sets out various outcome scenarios, depending on what actions we take over the next few years.

-If we are able to (36.44 billion tonnes in 2019) by 2030 and achieve net zero greenhouse gas emissions* by 2050, the average global temperature is forecast to increase by 1.6oC above the pre-industrial temperature by the end of this century, but to fall back to 1.4oC by 2100.
+If we are able to half global greenhouse emissions (36.44 billion tonnes in 2019) by 2030 and achieve net zero greenhouse gas emissions* by 2050, the average global temperature is forecast to increase by 1.6oC above the pre-industrial temperature by the end of this century, but to fall back to 1.4oC by 2100.
 This is the best-case scenario, but without change on our part global warming will exceed 2oC before the end of the 21st century.
 Even with drastic cuts to greenhouse gas emissions global warming is expected to exceed the 1.5oC limit set by the Paris Agreement between 2041 and 2060.